Skip to main content

 Project Overview

-• Matching those requests with lenders who provide term-based, fixed-cap loans (for example, “repay up to 1.3x principal over 18 months”) instead of perpetual revenue shares or equity.
+• Fixed-Cap Debt — Lenders provide term-based, fixed-cap loans (e.g., “repay up to 1.3x principal over 18 months”) instead of perpetual revenue shares or equity.

-• Using Ika’s 2PC-MPC dWallets and Sui Move contracts to:
+Using Ika’s 2PC-MPC infrastructure and Sui Move contracts to:

 • Secure borrower and lender positions in a non-custodial, zero-trust way.